Top 10 Wettest Places on Earth by Annual Rainfall

 Tutendo - Colombia

 Tutendo is a city in Colombia.
-It is known to receive almost 11,770 millimetres of rainfall each year, which makes it the third wettest place on Earth.
+It is known to receive almost 11,770 millimeters of rainfall each year, which makes it the third wettest place on Earth.
 This city has 2 rain seasons in a year.
 The population of this town is less than a thousand people due to its stretchy rainy season.
-The residents of this town have to take countermeasures in order to prevent roof leakages.
+The residents of this town have to take countermeasures to prevent roof leakages.
 Living here is a challenge, but the area is undeniably beautiful.

 4. Cropp River – New Zealand